Economy of Egypt: Post-revolution

-Following the 2011 revolution, Egypt's economy plunged into a severe downturn, facing significant challenges in restoring growth and investor confidence.
+Following the 2011 revolution, Egypt's economy fell into a severe downturn and struggled to restore growth and investor confidence.
 Foreign exchange reserves fell from US$36 billion in December 2010 to just US$16.3 billion by January 2012.
 Concerns over social unrest and financial instability led to repeated downgrades by credit rating agencies.
 In 2016, Egypt floated its currency and initiated a reform program with a US$12 billion IMF loan to restore macroeconomic stability.
 The sharp devaluation that followed improved Egypt's external balance but also led to inflationary pressures.

-Despite claims by the Central Bank of Egypt that the currency remained free-floating, reports indicated that by 2018 the central bank was actively using state-owned banks to manage the pound’s value, effectively returning to a controlled exchange rate.
+Despite claims by the Central Bank of Egypt that the currency remained free-floating, reports indicated that by 2018 the central bank was actively using state-owned banks to manage the pound's value, effectively returning to a controlled exchange rate.
 Inflation had eased by May 2019, indicating signs of economic stabilization.

-Despite efforts, Egypt’s economy was hit by the global COVID-19 crisis, with real growth declining from 5.6% in FY2018/19 to 3.6% in FY2019/20, reflecting a 1.7% contraction during the April–June period of 2020.
+Egypt's economy was then hit by the global COVID-19 crisis, with real growth declining from 5.6% in FY2018/19 to 3.6% in FY2019/20, reflecting a 1.7% contraction during the April–June period of 2020.
 The pandemic severely impacted the country's primary sources of foreign currency, particularly tourism and the oil and gas industry.
-Although both sectors began recovering in 2022, they struggled to return to pre-pandemic revenue levels by 2023 when the outbreak of war in Ukraine further strained Egypt's economic position, as Russian and Ukrainian tourists, who form a substantial portion of Egypt’s visitor base, were largely absent.
+Although both sectors began recovering in 2022, they struggled to return to pre-pandemic revenue levels by 2023 when the outbreak of war in Ukraine further strained Egypt's economic position, as Russian and Ukrainian tourists, who form a substantial portion of Egypt's visitor base, were largely absent.
 Additionally, the conflict led to sharp increases in global commodity prices, particularly wheat, which Egypt imports in large quantities.
 These factors contributed to a broader economic crisis characterized by a resurgence of the black market due to a shortage of U.S. dollars and other hard currencies.

 In 2024, Egypt addressed its latest currency crisis by floating the pound once again, abandoning both implicit and tacit measures to support the currency.
 This led to a depreciation of nearly 40% and a was followed by a record 600-basis-point interest rate hike.
 These measures facilitated an expanded $8 billion IMF loan, part of a broader $20 billion support package from European Union, the World Bank, Japan and the UK.
-The currency stabilized and investor confidence improved, with Moody’s upgrading Egypt’s credit outlook and local stocks rallying.
-A pivotal element in this recovery was Egypt’s $35 billion investment deal with the UAE for the development of Ras El Hekma, the largest foreign investment in the country’s history.
+The currency stabilized and investor confidence improved, with Moody's upgrading Egypt's credit outlook and local stocks rallying.
+One of the main components of this recovery process was Egypt's $35 billion investment deal with the UAE for the development of Ras El Hekma, the largest foreign investment in the country's history.
 Egypt also made fiscal adjustments, agreeing with the IMF to raise the tax-to-revenue ratio and accelerate the privatization of state-owned companies to strengthen public finances.
 Both the IMF and the World Bank predicted 3.8% growth in the Egyptian economy in the fiscal year 2024/2025.